Ben-G/floriankrueger.github.io/_drafts/about-keeping-a-diary.md

 ---
 layout:         post
 title:          "About Keeping a Diary"
 #date:          XXXX-XX-XX XX:XX:XX
 categories:     Blogging Diary Thoughts
+published:      false
+sitemap:
+  lastmod:      XXXX-XX-XX
+  priority:     0.7
+  changefreq:   'monthly'
+  exclude:      'yes'
 ---

 Unlike the most guys out there, diaries and I have some history together.
 I started writing my first diary when I was about 13 years old but it didn't worked out very long.
 At some point I couldn't find the motivation anymore to write down what happened that day before I went to sleep.
 After some weeks of frustration every time I saw the book on my nightstand I finally stored it away and never looked at it again.